Kevin Garnett's Success and Achievements in Timeline

 On January 17, 2013, Kevin Garnett was voted to start in the 2013 All-Star Game in Houston.

-On December 13, 2013, Kevin Garnett surpassed 14,000 career rebounds, becoming only the tenth player in NBA history to achieve this milestone.
-He also joined Kareem Abdul-Jabbar and Karl Malone as the only players to reach 25,000 points, 14,000 rebounds, and 5,000 assists.
+On December 13, 2013, Kevin Garnett surpassed 14,000 career rebounds, becoming the tenth player in NBA history to do so, joining Kareem Abdul-Jabbar and Karl Malone as the only players to reach 25,000 points, 14,000 rebounds, and 5,000 assists.
+He reached the milestone in the third quarter of a 103–99 road loss to the Detroit Pistons.

-On November 15, 2015, Kevin Garnett became the fifth player in NBA history to play at least 50,000 minutes, joining Kareem Abdul-Jabbar, Karl Malone, Jason Kidd, and Elvin Hayes.
+On November 15, 2015, in a game against the Memphis Grizzlies, Kevin Garnett became the fifth player in NBA history to play at least 50,000 minutes.

 2020: Induction into the Naismith Memorial Basketball Hall of Fame